Thermal Hall Effect in the Kitaev-Heisenberg System with Spin-Phonon Coupling

 In this work, we develop a microscopic model with a spin-phonon interaction to study the thermal Hall conductivity in $\alpha\text{-RuCl}_3$.
 We consider the optical phonon, which originates from the vibration of the Cl-Cl bond (shown in Fig.~\ref{Fig:fig2}(a)).
 This optical phonon modifies the Ru-Cl-Ru bond angle, hereby the spin-spin interaction between Ru atoms~\cite{KimPRB2016,KaibPRB2021}.
 We first use the mean-field theory to study the spin-phonon interaction in the Kitaev-Heisenberg model under a magnetic field.
 We observe that optical phonons stabilize the canted zigzag state and destabilize the antiferromagnetic star state.
 Next, we use the generalized spin-wave theory to study the thermal Hall conductivity.
 We find that the spin-phonon interaction has distinct effects on the thermal Hall conductivity in different magnetic states.
 For example, in the canted zigzag state, which is relevant to $\alpha$-RuCl$_3$, the spin-phonon interaction increases the energy gap and suppresses the thermal Hall conductivity at low temperatures.
-These results are also observed in the extended-Kitaev-Heisenberg model, which was proposed to describe $\alpha\text{-RuCl}_3$.
-In other magnetic states, i.e. the antiferromagnetic star state, the spin-phonon interaction decreases both the energy gap and the Berry curvature density in the low-energy regime.
-Because these two effects compete with each other, a nonmonotonic behavior appears in the thermal Hall conductivity.
-Our results provide {\it qualitative} guidance to understand the thermal Hall conductivity in $\alpha\text{-RuCl}_3$ under a low magnetic field, where long-range magnetic ordering remains.
+In other magnetic states, i.e. the antiferromagnetic star state, the spin-phonon interaction generates a nonmonotonic behavior in the thermal Hall conductivity.
+Importantly, by examining the pure Kitaev model coupled with phonons, we observe that the quantized thermal Hall effect in the spin liquid state is destabilized by the spin-phonon interaction.
+Our results provide {\it qualitative} guidance to understand the thermal Hall conductivity in $\alpha\text{-RuCl}_3$.

 {\it Model Hamiltonian.} The optical mode of the chlorine atom's motion in $\alpha\text{-RuCl}_3$ is shown in Fig.~\ref{Fig:fig2} (a).
 This optical phonon changes the distance $d$ between two chlorine atoms, resulting in modifying the spin-spin interaction $J(d)$ between Ru atoms.
 Assuming the variation of $d$ is small, the interaction can be approximated as $J(d)=J(d_0)\left[1 - g(d-d_0)\right]$, where $d_0$ is the distance at the equilibrium position, and the spin-phonon coupling $g=-\frac{1}{J(d_0)}\frac{\partial J(d)}{\partial d}$.
 In this case, the proposed extended-Kitaev-Heisenberg model~\cite{chernnpj2021} for $\alpha\text{-RuCl}_3$ may be modified as $H=H_{\mathrm{spin}} + H_{\mathrm{ph}} + H_{\mathrm{spin-ph}}$, where